EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 ---
-title: "Data Management"
+title: Data Management in Notebooks
+linkTitle: Data Management
+weight: 10
 type: docs
 description: >
-  Managing data on the Notebooks
-weight: 10
+  How to access and manage data in EGI Notebooks
 ---

 Every user of the EGI Notebooks catch-all instance has a 20GB persistent home to